kirovsa/VCFMNVcchecker/README.md

 # VCFMNVcchecker

-Rshiny app intended to check for potential MNV annotation errors R application that can merge suspected SNVs into MNVs
+Rshiny app intended to check for potential MNV annotation errors and R knitr application that can merge suspected SNVs into MNVs